 Okayama Tourism WEB | Kamokawa Hand-Stretched Somen Noodles

-For dessert, head to the pastry shop across the street.
+For dessert, head to the pastry shop across the street

-"Pâtisserie Ciel" is located across the street from the parking lot of "Kamokawa Hand-Stretched Somen Menkurado."
-After my meal, I naturally wanted to have dessert, so I headed over there.
+"Patisserie Ciel" is located across the street from the parking lot of "Kamokawa Hand-stretched Somen Menkurado."
+I naturally headed there for dessert after my meal.

 A store filled with cakes and baked goods

-The "drumsticks" have a chewy texture!
+The "drumsticks" have a nice chewy texture!

 [Patisserie Ciel]

-Location: 1980-1 Kosaka Higashi, Kamogata-cho, Asakuchi-shi, Okayama Prefecture
+Address: 1980-1 Kosaka Asakuchi City, Okayama Prefecture Bando

 TEL: 0865-44-0304